Ed Reed: Houston Texans

 On March 22, 2013, Reed signed a three-year contract worth $15 million with $5 million guaranteed with the Houston Texans.
 Later in the 2013 offseason, Reed underwent arthroscopic surgery in his hip to repair a small labral tear.
 Reed made his Houston Texans debut on September 22, 2013, against the Ravens in Baltimore.
 As the season progressed, Reed saw his playing time reduced.
 He eventually lost his starting job to Shiloh Keo during Week 9 against the Indianapolis Colts.

 On November 10, 2013, Reed only played 12 snaps in a loss against the Arizona Cardinals.
-After the game, Reed said the team was "outplayed and outcoached".
+After the game, Reed told the media that the team was "outplayed and outcoached".
 A few days later, Reed was released by the Texans after displaying limited production with just 16 tackles, no interceptions, no forced fumbles, and no passes defended through seven games.

 New York Jets

 Reed was signed by the New York Jets on November 14, 2013, after clearing waivers.
 The move reunited Reed with head coach Rex Ryan, whom he played for when Ryan was the defensive coordinator of the Baltimore Ravens.
 Reed played his first game as a Jet on November 17, 2013, against the Buffalo Bills.

 In Week 14, he recorded his first interception of the 2013 season against Oakland Raiders quarterback Matt McGloin.
 In Weeks 16 and 17, against the Cleveland Browns and Miami Dolphins respectively, Reed had an interception late in each game's fourth quarter, to preserve the Jets' win.
 The interceptions helped the Jets close the season with two straight wins to finish with an 8–8 record, which played a major part in Rex Ryan keeping his job as head coach.
 With the Jets, Reed played in seven games, of which he started five, with 22 tackles, four passes defended, and three interceptions.
 Overall, in 2013, combined with both teams he played for, Reed played 14 games, of which he started 10, with 42 total tackles, four passes defended, and three interceptions.